 Claire Willett is a proud company member of the Oregon writers’ collective Playwrights West and a founding artist of the Fertile Ground Festival of New Work.
 She was a finalist for the 2015 Jerome Fellowship at The Playwrights' Center in Minneapolis, has received grants from the Oregon Arts Commission and Regional Arts & Culture Council, and was the 2011 Oregon Literary Fellow for Drama.

 Her play Dear Galileo was produced in Portland in 2015 by Playwrights West and CoHo Productions and has been developed at The Sheen Center for Thought & Culture (NY), the Lark Play Development Center (NY), Pasadena Playhouse (CA) and Artists Repertory Theatre (OR).
-She is currently the recipient of a commission from the Sheen Center to complete the play for a potential future production.

 She has a B.A. in Theatre from Whitman College, is a graduate of the Paul A. Kaplan Theatre Management Program, and resides in her hometown of Portland, Oregon.